giacomomarchioro/PyEnergyDiagrams/README.md

 a.plot(show_IDs=True)
 plt.show()
 ```
-## Trouble shooting and fine tuning
+## Troubleshooting and fine-tuning
-Most of the times there could be a problem of text padding.
-There are some parameters that can be changed in this way.
+Most of the time, there could be a problem with text padding.
+Some parameters can be changed in this way.
 ```python
 diagram.offset = 10
 ```
 ![alt tag](./md_images/Explained.jpg)

-To make the change effective you have to use the command `diagram.plot()` again.
-Remember that once you have done a first attempt for plotting.
+To make the change effective, you must use the command `diagram.plot()` again.
+Remember that once you have made a first attempt at plotting.
 You can adjust the plot as every matplotlib plot.
 For convenience you can access `ax` and `fig` from the instance of the class.

 ```python
 # we adjust some parameters